selvaseamers/kn-enterprise-grade/README.md

 `stop_city_list_app.bat`
 ___
 ### To run the app manually
-Have to run the backend and frontend app separately
+In case of any issue running above script, have to run the backend and frontend app separately
 * to run springboot app

 `cd citylist.be